Dop-dd/Interactive-Frontend-Development.-Milestone-Project-2/README.md

   - The website is easy to navigate through.
 The navigation is fixed to the top and is consistent on desktop and mobile.
 - Visuals:
   - The map is clear and properly set at the top of the page.
 It occupies 80% of the view height.
-- Panel:
+- Marker:
-   - A panel on the left of the page that gives visitors the address of the searched discovered locations
+   - The markes on the page gives visitors the address of the location
 - Covid Update:
   - Users can click on the button to get live update of the Corona pandemic in Belgium
-- Google map:
-  - The map serves a location finder.
-Users can search for hotels in Awnterp or use the search box to find other services and automatically get exact address
 - Responsiveness:
   - The website is developed with the notion of mobile-first and is thus, fully reponsible.
 - The website is intuitive and the content is relevant